Survey results providing data on how disabled and non-disabled people participate in society.

-This is a major study, carried out for the Office for Disability Issues, part of the Department for Work and Pensions (DWP), by the Office for National Statistics (ONS).
-It has been running since June 2009 and provides facts and figures comparing how disabled and non-disabled people participate in society in a number of areas.
+This was a major study, carried out for the Office for Disability Issues, part of the Department for Work and Pensions (DWP), by the Office for National Statistics (ONS).
+It ran from June 2009 to September 2014 and provides facts and figures comparing how disabled and non-disabled people participate in society in a number of areas.
 These areas include:

 - social participation

 The survey aimed to identify the reasons why people do not take part in these areas as much as they would like to.
 It also explored topics such as living standards, housing, discrimination and crime.

 The ONS ran the survey throughout the year across Great Britain.
 It interviewed a random sample of households, with sectors of society chosen to reflect the general population.